hahajjjun/hahajjjun.github.io/_posts/2026-08-24-intrinsic-hoc.md

 The recent work on prime-editing efficiency prediction provides a useful example ([OptiPrime](https://www.nature.com/articles/s41587-026-03261-7)).

 A sequence-based predictor can treat the relationship between pegRNA sequence and editing efficiency as a statistical mapping.
-Given sufficiently large training datasets, a neural network can learn sequence representations and associate them with measured editing outcomes (e.g., DeepPrime).
+Given sufficiently large training datasets, a neural network can learn sequence representations and associate them with measured editing outcomes (e.g., [DeepPrime](https://www.cell.com/cell/fulltext/S0092-8674(23)00331-8)).

 The OptiPrime approach takes a different modeling perspective.
 Rather than representing prime editing only as a direct mapping from sequence to final efficiency, it incorporates a mechanistic description of the editing process.